BAK2K3/hard-drivers/TESTING.md

 >        * Communicate that the computer is customer budget based &#x2611;
 >        * Be transparent about cost of additional services and peripherals &#x2611;
 >    * Instil User Confidence
 >        * The branding is clear, distinguishable, and recognisable &#x2611;
 >        * Relate to and refer to the customer &#x2611;
 >        * The website is minimalistic where necessary, intuitive, and user friendly &#x2611;

 **As a convinced customer, I want to be able to easily make an enquiry.**

 The Enquire page allows a user to engage with the website through filling in a simple form.
 It is therefore, ultimately, the most important page on the site.
-It is is accessible within the Navbar, and within the footer of both the _"Index"_ page and _"About"_ page.
+It is accessible within the Navbar, and within the footer of both the _"Index"_ page and _"About"_ page.
 In the footer of the enquiry page, the "enquiry" link is replaced with a "submit" link.
 The formatting and style are the same as the Enquire link (as seen in the Home page and About Page) to ensure consistency; it was considered that this may obfuscate the user, and the intention of this particular button, as it may not initially be clear that the usage of the persistent button has changed, but the alternative to this was to retain a recursive "enquiry" link at the bottom of the enquiry page, and to have a separate "submit" button at the bottom of the enquiry form.
 It was decided that the best solution to this was to replace the enquiry button with the submit button; this also works best for the mobile layout.
 Form submission is validated prior to submission,